 Singapore is way ahead of its time and the most developed and urbanized country in Asia.
 With excellent public transportation system, commute gets more comfortable and convenient for residents and tourists.
-Here are what you can do and places you can visit while in Singapore.
+Here are some of the things you can do and places you can visit while in Singapore.
 Singapore rightfully belongs to the best Asian countries to visit.

 This miniature model of China in Singapore will make you feel like you have landed in China.
 The authentic Chinese food, pop-up stores and kiosks, colorful lanterns, Chinese Heritage Center, Buddha Tooth Relic Temple, etc. can be visited at Chinatown.
-The famous morning drum ceremony can be witnessed here at 4 am.
-This attraction is not only a testament to the presence of Chinese culture in Singapore but also a progressive structure, offering luxury bistros, free-wifi and upscale boutiques.
+The prestigious morning drum ceremony can be witnessed here at 4 a.m.
+This attraction is not only a testament to the presence of Chinese culture in Singapore but also a progressive structure, offering luxury bistros, free WiFi and upscale boutiques.

 The Changi Chapel and Museum depicts the horrors and aftermath of World War II which the locals had to suffer.
-The experiences can be learned from a guided tour or audio tour guides of the Museum.
+Learn about these experiences from a guided tour or audio tour guides of the Museum.
 The letters, pictures, memoirs, and drawings, a testament to the imprisonment of 50,000 civilians and soldiers in Changi Prison.
 The Changi Chapel is reminiscent of the Chapel built during the war.
 A series of murals recreated by Stanley Warren is an essential souvenir in the museum.